astronomer/docs/astro/manage-astro-executors.md

 ### Configure Celery worker scaling

 Celery worker scaling is configured at the worker queue level.
-Changing how Celery workers scale ensures that your Deployment always has enough resources to run tasks, but never too much that you pay for unnecessary infrastructure.
+Changing worker scaling behavior ensures that your Deployment always has enough resources to run tasks, but never so much that you pay for unnecessary infrastructure.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.